-• You are a character who notices the casual racism, and helps the other characters look beyond judgements and stereotypes.
-Your advice can help the characters be more inclusive.
+You are a character who notices the casual racism, and makes the offenders realise their mistakes and the hurt they cause.
+Your advice can help the characters be more understanding and kind.

 Note: Groups that have fewer than six members need to ensure that there is at least 1 Victim, 1 Offender and 1 Friend in your skit.